Frunza/enhanced-shell/README.md

 ```sh
 eval "$(starship init zsh)" || handle_error
 ```
-this initizlizes [starship](https://starship.rs/), a handy tool with various features.
-Some relevant ones are moving the current path and adding some extra information above your command promt, leaving it only with the command promt character; this way the place where you type has a lot more space.
+this initializes [starship](https://starship.rs/), a handy tool with various features.
+Some relevant ones are moving the current path and adding some extra information above your command prompt, leaving it only with the command prompt character; this way the place where you type has a lot more space.
 It also adds some coloring for failed and succeeded commands.
 Feel free to use more of its features and change its configuration `.config/starship.toml`.

 ```sh
 eval "$(zoxide init --cmd cd zsh)" || handle_error
 ```
-this initizlizes [zoxide](https://github.com/ajeetdsouza/zoxide), a tool that enhances your `cd` command by smartly figuring out where you want to navigate in a more complex structure by indexing your most used paths.
+this initializes [zoxide](https://github.com/ajeetdsouza/zoxide), a tool that enhances your `cd` command by smartly figuring out where you want to navigate in a more complex structure by indexing your most used paths.
 Example usage in the repository:
 ```sh
 cd dotfiles/.config